appsemble/appsemble/README.md

 git checkout <remote-name>/<branch-name> -- <path-to-app-directory>
 ```

-Once the development server is started, making a change to a block's code or styles will reflect in
+Once the development server is started, making a change to a block’s code or styles will reflect in
-the browser immediately after refreshing the page, without the need of increasing the block's
+the browser immediately after refreshing the page, without the need of increasing the block’s
 version.
 Running docker database containers, creating a user account and creating an organization
 are not needed.

-App resources will be stored locally in the data.json file in the root of the project.
+App resources will be stored locally in the `data.json` file in the root of the project.
 App assets
-and block assets will be served from the local filesystem.
+and block assets will be served from the local file system.

 The development server can be started by running: